 Callum, now in his last year at Tauranga Boys' College, was another founding member.

-Toni says the House of Science began its robotics programme three years ago in an effort to broaden the reach of robotics beyond a few select schools.
+Toni says the House of Science began its robotics programme three years ago to broaden the reach of robotics beyond a few select schools.

 The House of Science now has 25 students in its robotics club, Chris Duggan saying they are lucky to receive community funding to keep the cost low for families.